 - Provides a mechanism for issuing and transferring shares - An agreement can include provisions governing the issue of and transfer of shares to another party by way of outlining the rights and powers as to the transfer, along with providing structure for the procedure involved in the valuation of the worth of the shares.

-- Brings clarification in relation to profits and losses - A shareholder agreement can be useful (in tandem with the Articles of Association) in determining how and when profits are distributed and can cover the liability for losses between shareholders/how the need for further investment is dealt with if required.
+- Brings clarification in relation to profits and losses - A shareholder agreement can be useful (in tandem with the Articles of Association) in determining how and when profits are distributed as dividends and can cover the liability for losses between shareholders/how the need for further investment is dealt with if required.

 What constitutes a breach of a shareholder agreement?